 |Yorkshire Dialect Society||

 Encourages the study, writing and recording of dialect.
 Free to members are two annual publications about dialect.
-Arranges several meetings each year in various parts of the old county, publishes a wide range of dialect literature, audio tapes and CD's Dialect enquiries require a S.A.E.
+Arranges several meetings each year in various parts of the old county, publishes a wide range of dialect literature, audiotapes and CD's Dialect enquiries require an S.A.E.
 Open to anyone interested in the study and research of the Yorkshire dialects and/or reading or writing dialect prose and poetry.
 All enquiries, including media, to Publicity/Information Officer.
 AGM April.
 Approx 500 members.
-Group aimed at: 16+
+The group aimed at 16+

 |Yorkshire Federation of Young Farmers' Clubs||